 Dr. John Bell, Director of the Design Studio at Michigan State University’s School of Education, takes a scholarly approach to research in the field of online learning.
 With most students focused in education and educational technology, the Design Studio offers the perfect test bed for innovative approaches for online learning.

-Previously, most universities have offered traditional courses with online students blended in and staff work to make sure the addition of online didn’t disrupt learning.
-Students have felt like outsiders who must ask permission to participate.
+In the past, most universities have offered traditional courses and blended in online students.
+The staff would work to make sure the addition of online didn’t disrupt learning.
+Consequently, students felt like outsiders who must ask permission to participate.

-Now, the Design Studio is trying to push beyond just making sure an online component doesn’t diminish the learning experience.
-Setting the high bar of mutualism, their goal is to make online students feel like contributors when blended into a traditional classroom.
-They want to make the experience better: for online students to feel like insiders and for traditional students to feel like the greatly benefited from what online students brought to the blended learning experience.
+Now, the Design Studio is pushing against the norm by making sure the online component doesn’t diminish the learning experience for all students.
+As such, they have set a high bar of mutualism with a goal to make online students feel like contributors when blended into a traditional face-to-face classroom.
+They want to make the experience better for all students by engaging online students so they feel like insiders and traditional students then feel that they greatly benefit from what online students bring to the blended learning experience.

-The goal is to break down transactional distance by having online students be virtually present through video conferencing on robots.
-Students login and take control of an available desktop or cart/Segway style robot from companies including Kubi from Revolve Robotics, Beam from Suitable Technologies, and Double from Double Robotics.
-GotoMeeting, Zoom or Polycom are the videoconferencing tools used to connect.
+A unique approach has been implemented to break down transactional distance by having online students be virtually present through video conferencing on robots.
+Students login and take control of an available desktop or cart/Segway style robot.
+Their faces appear on the robot display.
+The robot takes a space at the “table” as if the student was physically present in class.
+Michigan State University (MSU) selected desktop and rollabout robots from companies including Kubi from Revolve Robotics, Beam from Suitable Technologies, and Double from Double Robotics.
+Video conferencing tools including GotoMeeting, Zoom and Polycom are used to connect.